modelcroissant/SearchSmartly/README.md

 Efficient data processing is a key focus of this project, ensuring smooth execution even with large datasets.
 By employing asynchronous I/O operations for database writes and file reads, this project maximises performance and minimises processing delays.

+## Caveats and Considerations

+### Unit Tests:
+While unit tests are fundamental to ensuring the reliability and maintainability of software projects, they weren't prioritised during the initial development phase.
+This decision was made to focus on rapidly prototyping and delivering core functionalities, aiming to meet project deadlines and demonstrate proof of concept.

+### Error Logging:
+In the interest of streamlining development and avoiding unnecessary overhead, extensive error logging wasn't implemented during the initial stages of the project.
+Instead, the focus was on building and refining core features to meet project objectives efficiently.

 ## Installation

 1. Clone this repository: